stefanofa/awesome/TOPICS.md

 *   [module-federation/core](https://github.com/module-federation/core) - Module Federation is a concept that allows developers to share code and resources across multiple JavaScript applications

 *   [privatenumber/pkg-size.dev](https://github.com/privatenumber/pkg-size.dev) - 📦🔍 Find the true size of an npm package

+*   [divriots/jampack](https://github.com/divriots/jampack) - Optimizes static websites for best user experience and best Core Web Vitals scores.

+*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

 ## nodejs